-SDG Summer School 2023
+SDG Summer School

-The immersion programme is supported by the Institute of Challenges, co-founded by the Learning Planet Institute and Université Paris Cité.
+The programme is supported by the Institute of Challenges, co-founded by the Learning Planet Institute and Université Paris Cité.

 Eligibility criteria